Waldstein1804/UKSKprosodynetwork.github.io/index.md

 ## Acknowledgements

-The UK-South Korea Prosody Network is supported by the Fund for International Collaboration (FIC), UKRI (February 2022 - July 2023, PI: Hae-Sung Jeon, CI: Ho-Young Lee and Jieun Song)
+The UK-South Korea Prosody Network is supported by the Fund for International Collaboration (FIC), UKRI (February 2022 - July 2023, PI: Hae-Sung Jeon, CI: Ho-Young Lee and Jieun Song).